A timeline of OBJ's shenanigans

 January 2017: Beckham drops several passes, including a touchdown, in a playoff loss to the Packers and then punches a hole in the Lambeau Field wall after his first career postseason game.

 This may have been the worst performance of Beckham's professional career.
 After a week of hearing about the boat trip he had four catches for 28 yards with three dropped passes.
-Afterwards Beckham could be heard grunting and yelling in the bowels of Lambeau Field.
+Afterward Beckham could be heard grunting and yelling in the bowels of Lambeau Field.
 When he walked away there was a hole in the wall.
 The following day the Giants said they would hold Beckham accountable if they found out he was responsible for the damage.
 Nothing ever came of it.

 September 2017: He scores a touchdown against the Eagles and pretends to be a dog and simulates peeing in the end zone.

 Beckham definitely had an interesting celebration planned after scoring his first touchdown of the season in the fourth quarter of a Week 3 contest with the Giants trailing 14-0.
 He was flagged for unsportsmanlike conduct.
-After the game Beckham explained it by saying he's a dog, so he's going to act like a dog.
+After the game, Beckham explained it by saying he's a dog, so he's going to act like a dog.
 The following day he went on social media and said it was in reaction to president Donald Trump's comments several days earlier.

 This is Beckham's fourth professional season.
 Surely there is more to come.
 He's not about to change who he is for anybody.
-He's made that known many times.
+He has made that known many times.

 So what is next?
 Stay tuned.